 Coordinate with personnel at the university's 3D printing/rapid prototyping facilities to produce 3D-printing instruments, when such option presents an appropriate alternative to machining.

-Provide reasonably accurate estimates of time and materials required to meet the clients' design needs; keep accurate records of time and materials spent on each job or project; prepare Service Requests, including time and materials, for the Machine Shop Administrator.
+Provide reasonably accurate estimates of time and materials required to meet the clients' design needs; keep accurate records of time and materials spent on each job or project; prepare Service Requests, including time and materials, for the Scientific Director.

-Schedule and prioritize workload with input from the Oversight Committee to ensure customers' needs are met.
+Schedule and prioritize workload with input from the Scientific Director to ensure customers' needs are met.

-Purchase materials and supplies from JHU preferred vendors, as appropriate, by procurement card and/or SAP eMarketplace.
+Purchase materials and supplies from JHU preferred vendors, as appropriate, by submitting purchase request to the front office budget team.

 Thorough knowledge of personal computers, including word processing and spreadsheets.